 Wearable Medical Devices CAD Design

-Although it is welcome news to have increased life expectancy, living to a good old age will not be meaningful without good quality of life.
-Old, diseased or disabled poor senior citizens create burdens for care givers and families, and they increase the cost of health care and insurance for the entire population.
-One way to maintain good quality of life for the elderly is to find efficient and inexpensive methods for monitoring their health.
-Doing so makes it easier to take preventive measures to combat diseases, and toproactively treat diseases and ailments before they become difficult and expensive to handle.
+The one way to maintain a good quality of life for the elderly is to find efficient and inexpensive methods to monitor their health.
+Doing so makes it take preventive measures to combat diseases and treat diseases and ailments before it becomes difficult and expensive to handle.

-The following is a partial list of steps which could be taken to increase life expectancy:
+The following adds a partial list of steps that have been taken to increase life expectancy:

-- Reduce the transmission of infectious and parasitic diseases;
+- It reduces the transmission of infectious and parasitic diseases.

-- Immunize against smallpox, polio, measles, and major childhood diseases;
+- They immunize against polio, smallpox, measles, and major childhood diseases.

-- Provide health awareness and education in order to minimize exposure to health risks such as toxic substances, smoking, alcohol consumption, poor diet, and lack of exercise;
+- It offers health awareness and education to minimise exposure and other health risks.
+It includes toxic substances, alcohol, smoking, poor diet, with lack of exercise.

-- Fund the development of advanced drugs to fight and treat diseases;
+- It includes funding the developmentof advanced drugs to fight and treat diseases.

-The last item, “Provide health monitoring, health management and injury control” uses modern CAD-related technology in the form of wearable medical devices, and it is the focus of this article.
+The last item, "offer health monitoring, health management and injury control", uses modern CAD-related technology that forms wearable medical devices and focuses on this article.

 - What are wearable medical devices?